teameax/tictaceax/DevelopmentManual.md

 Travel to your desired download directory that you want the project to be located.
 Clone the project folder from github using ```git clone https://github.com/teameax/tictaceax```.
-Get your favorite supervisor to add you to the company listing on github otherwise you can’t push any changes or you could contact [us] (support@eax.com).
+Get your favorite supervisor to add you to the company listing on github.
+(Otherwise you can’t push any changes) or you can contact [us] (support@eax.com).

 ###What we are using: